SaiSaradha/Motion-Estimation/README.md

 # Motion-Estimation
-Motion estimation with simple correlation whil e
+Motion estimation with simple correlation like method and horn and schunck algorithms